freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 20.1

 The output tells you where the folder you are in is located.
-You are in the `project` folder, which is in the `CodeAlly` folder, which is in the `home` folder.
+You are in the `project` folder, which is in the `workspace` folder, which is in the `home` folder.
 Type `ls` into the terminal to see what's in this folder. `ls` stands for "list".

 #### HINTS